DEIB-GECO/CombSAFE/README.md

 # CombSAFE

 ## About
-This repository contains the implementation of the Combinatorial and Semantic Analysis of Functional Elements (CombSAFE) presented in: ```Leone M., Galeota E., Ceri S., Masseroli M., and Pellizzola M. "Identification, semantic annotation and comparison of chromatin regulatory state combinations in multiple biological condiions", 2021 ```.
-It is a flexible computational method to identify combinations of static and dynamic functional elements genome-wide, and how they change across biological conditions.
+This repository contains the implementation of the *Combinatorial and Semantic Analysis of Functional Elements* (CombSAFE) presented in: ```Leone M., Galeota E., Ceri S., Masseroli M., and Pellizzola M. "Identification, semantic annotation and comparison of chromatin regulatory state combinations in multiple biological condiions", 2021```.
+It is a flexible computational method to identify combinations of static and dynamic functional elements genome-wide, and how they change across semantically annotated biological conditions.
 Given as input a set of ChIP-seq samples and the list of functional elements to be considered, the ```CombSAFE``` pipeline allows:

 - considering histone modifications, transcription factors and any other type of dynamic and static genomic features (e.g., CpG islands, transposable elements, ecc.).